m1frah/Pill-Pilot/README.md

 **Pill Pilot App**

-**Description:**
-The Pill Pilot App is a Flutter project developed for the Mobile Application Development module.
+The Pill Pilot App is a Flutter project.
 This application aims to assist users in managing their medication intake efficiently.

 **Features:**
 - User-friendly interface for easy navigation.